shaik1002/biggitlabbomb/doc/user/compliance/compliance_center/compliance_projects_report.md

 > - Removing compliance frameworks using bulk actions [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/383209) in GitLab 15.11.
 > - Removing compliance frameworks without using bulk actions [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/394795) in GitLab 16.0.
-> - Ability to remove compliance frameworks from subgroups [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/469004) in GitLab 17.2.

-You can remove a compliance framework from projects in a group or subgroup.
+You can remove a compliance framework from projects in a group.

 Prerequisites: